-Over the past 3 years I have also learned that blogging and responding to your comments isn’t enough.
-In many cases you have questions that aren’t related to a blog post and there really isn’t a place where you can leverage this great community to get an answer.
+Over the past three years, I have also learned that blogging and responding to your comments isn’t enough.
+In many cases, you have questions that aren’t related to a blog post.
+Plus, there really isn’t a place where we can leverage this great community of ours to get an answer.

 Because of this, I have decided to launch Quick Sprout Answers.
-Quick Sprout Answers is a place where you can ask any question that’s on your mind and not only will I answer it, but community members will also answer it.
+Quick Sprout Answers is a place where you can ask any question that’s on your mind.
+Not only will I answer it, but community members will also answer it.

-So if you have a question or would like to share your wisdom, feel free and check out Quick Sprout Answers.
+So, if you have a question or would like to share your wisdom, feel free to check out Quick Sprout Answers.

 Comments and concerns

 Don’t worry, Quick Sprout Answers won’t be affecting the blog in any shape or form.
-I’ll still be interacting with you on every blog post and hopefully you’ll still be interacting with me.
-Because lets face it, without that Quick Sprout wouldn’t be what it is.
+I’ll still be interacting with you on every blog post, and, I hope, you’ll still be interacting with me.
+Let’s face it: without that, Quick Sprout wouldn’t be what it is.

-In addition to that, if you have any questions that are private you can still email me and I’ll confidentially answer it.
+In addition to that, if you have any questions that you want to keep private, you can still email me, and I’ll confidentially answer them.

 Lastly, if you have any feedback on Quick Sprout Answers or ideas on how it can be improved, I would love it if you could leave a comment.